 - Science comes first.
 This may seem to be an obvious statement, but it is sometimes forgotten in discussions around partnerships and innovation.
 Deriving useful and beneficial knowledge from research, and communicating that knowledge throughout society, is the overall goal.
 This goal is facilitated by partnerships, from the local to the global levels, and does drive innovation in all sectors of society, but the science is the prerequisite.

 - Planning for the future in the development and use of research infrastructures is a crucial element for success.
 This is particularly important for very large-scale research infrastructures but is it also true for e-infrastructures, distributed infrastructures, globally networked small-scale infrastructures.
 Planning, however, and especially at the international level, requires dense, active and inclusive partnerships and continuous engagement among a broad range of stakeholders.

 - Developing research data management facilities and effective sharing systems remains complicated and challenging for all stakeholders.
-Maximising the use of data, through partnerships and implementation of appropriate policies, procedures and support systems remains the key to success.
+Maximizing the use of data, through partnerships and implementation of appropriate policies, procedures, and support systems remains the key to success.

 - The current lack of international frameworks and effective supporting mechanisms for funding and knowledge exchange results in lost opportunities for effective partnering.
 The Group of Senior Officials is seen as a promising start, but much more work remains to be done.